 How worried should parents be about rainbow fentanyl?
 Learn more about what it is and how you can keep your kids away from it.

 What Is Fentanyl?

 Fentanyl is a synthetic opioid that doctors prescribe to treat severe pain.
 But people also can make it illicitly and sell it on the drug market.
 It is up to 50 times stronger than heroin and 100 times stronger than morphine, according to the Centers for Disease Control and Prevention (CDC).

-Fentanyl often gets mixed with other drugs, and even small doses can kill you.
+Fentanyl is short-acting but potent.
+It often gets mixed with other drugs, and even small doses can kill you.
 Synthetic opioids like fentanyl are the most common drugs involved in overdoses.
 Over 150 people die per day from overdoses related to fentanyl and other synthetic opioids, the CDC says.

 Never Miss a Beat!

 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!